kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 - **Dual-sourced content:** Where sourcing is obvious, replace dual-sourced content with links to an authoritative single source.
-Where sourcing is unclear, notify stakeholders via GitHub issues in k/website that dual-sourced content
+Where sourcing is unclear, notify stakeholders via GitHub issues in k/website and via a single message containing a summary of all affected content to kubernetes-dev@googlegroups.com that non-conforming content will be removed after 90 days.

-In all cases where content would be removed, provide adequate time for the relevant SIG to review changes in content.
+In all cases where content would be removed, provide adequate time for the relevant SIG to review changes and notify stakeholders.

 ### User Stories